maximtrp/scikit-posthocs/docs/source/installation.rst

 Dependencies
 ------------

-Package is compatible with both major versions of Python and have the following dependencies:
+Package is compatible with both major versions of Python and has the following dependencies:

 * `numpy <http://www.numpy.org/>`_
 * `scipy <https://www.scipy.org/>`_